 Thousands of years ago, God gave us his law, called the Ten Commandments.
 Why do we need laws?
 Because every action has consequences!

 Break the law--whether God's law or man's law--and you'll suffer the consequences.
 Every country's prisons are full of people who thought they could break the law and get away with it.
 Now millions of people think that since God is invisible, he's not enforcing his laws.
 Nothing could be further from the truth.

 Disobeying God is sin.
 God hates sin because it damages our relationship with him.
 That's why Christians need to confess and repent every day.
 Our salvation is assured, but we should not abuse God's grace.

 Spiritually, this law is especially important to single people.
 The actions of reading the Bible regularly, attending church, praying, giving to God's work and helping others will result in wisdom, confidence, and peace of mind.
 If you have accepted Jesus Christ as your personal Lord and Savior, the result is that you will receive eternal life.

 God sends no one to hell.
-We send ourselves there by rejecting Christ.
+People send themselves there by rejecting Christ.
 Nobody really gets away with anything, even if it seems that way.
 Just as every action has consequences in this life, so there are consequences for the next life.
 If disobedience is not punished here, it will be after death.
 Hell is a real place.
 People who reject Christ's offer of salvation go there.

-This law is as sure as the rising and setting of the sun, but once you grasp it, you're well on the way to a happier, more predictable life.
+This law of consequences is as sure as the rising and setting of the sun, but once you grasp it, you're well on the way to a happier, more predictable life.
 You learn to avoid the things that bring bad consequences and do the things that bring good consequences.